 Malignant melanoma is often asymmetrical, with blurred or ragged edges and mottled colors.

-During your initial consultation, you will be able to discuss your particular situation with Dr. Bartholomew and go over your options.
+During your initial consultation, our Portland skin cancer removal patients will be able to discuss their particular situation with Dr. Bartholomew and go over their options.
 He will listen to your concerns and fears and explain what can be done.
 Together, you will converse on the various treatments, which one will be the most effective for you and what you can expect from a cosmetic and functional procedure.

 Some procedures can save your life but leave you with unpleasant cosmetic appearance such as an unsightly scar or change in your facial structures.
 Dr. Bartholomew can help reconstruct your visage in a variety of ways.
 He can repair damaged tissue and restore your appearance and functionality.
 Dr. Bartholomew will examine your physical situation and access what treatment will be best for you.